wp-plugins/freshbooks-daily-billing-stats-lite/readme.txt

 **Technical Specification/Features:**

-1. Invoicing amounts are shown per week for the current and previous week.</li>
+1. Invoicing amounts are shown per week for the current and previous week.
-2. Invoicing amounts are broken down into daily totals.</li>
+2. Invoicing amounts are broken down into daily totals.
-3. User can specify any email address for the report to be sent to.</li>
+3. User can specify any email address for the report to be sent to.

 **Images:**